PTM-POSE Reference#

 - class ptm_pose.analyze.interactions.protein_interactions(spliced_ptms, include_enzyme_interactions=True, interaction_databases=['PhosphoSitePlus', 'PTMcode', 'PTMInt', 'RegPhos', 'DEPOD', 'OmniPath'], **kwargs)[source]#

-Class to assess interactions facilitated by PTMs in splicing network
+- Class to assess interactions facilitated by PTMs in splicing network - Parameters:

 - spliced_ptms: pd.DataFrame